Netflix blasts AT&T fiber network; opposes Comcast, TWC merger

-Netflix also adressed wider tensions with the Internet service providers it relies on to distribute its services.
-The company said it opposes the proposed merger between Comcast and Time Warner Cable because it would give Comcast a monopoly over high-speed broadband and allow it to charge "unprecidented fees" from transit and service providers like Netflix.
+Netflix also addressed wider tensions with the Internet service providers it relies on to distribute its services.
+The company said it opposes the proposed merger between Comcast and Time Warner Cable because it would give Comcast a monopoly over high-speed broadband and allow it to charge "unprecedented fees" from transit and service providers like Netflix.

 AT&T, which is fighting rivals such as Google Inc as well as cable companies with its fiber-based product, on Monday said it is considering providing broadband Internet speeds of up to 1 gigabit per second and its U-verse television service in some metropolitan areas, including Chicago, Los Angeles and Miami.